 My eyes lit up as I was reading through the list of new benefits that would be offered by my employer back in 2019.
-Beginning the following year they would begin offering a Health Savings Account (HSA).
-At the time, I didn’t really know what that meant.
-What I did know was the personal finance community touted this as the holy grail of retirement accounts.
+The following year they would begin offering a Health Savings Account (HSA).
+At the time, I didn’t know what that meant.
+However, I did know that the personal finance community touted this as the holy grail of retirement accounts.

 What Is a Health Savings Account (HSA)?

-First, let’s start by going over the definition of a Health Savings Account (HSA).
+First, let’s start by going over a Health Savings Account (HSA) definition.
 According to the IRS website:

 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”

 So what does this mean in plain English?
-The intended purpose of a HSA is to allow you to pay for medical expenses tax-free.
-Additionally, a HSA allows you to invest money in stocks or other funds similar to how you would invest money in a 401k or individual retirement account (IRA).
+The intended purpose of an HSA is to allow you to pay for medical expenses tax-free.
+Additionally, an HSA allows you to invest money in stocks or other funds, similar to how you would invest money in a 401k or individual retirement account (IRA).
 That money is then available to use for qualified medical expenses.

-The tax benefits of a HSA are significant.
-When HSA dollars are used for qualified medical expenses, the tax benefits are even better than a 401k or IRA.
-With a 401k or IRA you have to choose if you’d prefer your dollars to be taxed up front (Roth) or on the back-end (Traditional).
+The tax benefits of an HSA are significant.
+When HSA dollars are used for qualified medical expenses, the tax benefits are better than a 401k or IRA.
+With a 401k or IRA, you have to choose if you’d prefer your dollars to be taxed upfront (Roth) or on the back-end (Traditional).
 HSA’s provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.

-Since the out of pocket maximum is only $6,000 per year, it would cap pretty quickly if a serious medical situation happened.
-However, there are frequent payments until we hit that $6,000 threshold and especially until we meet our $2,600 annual deductible.
+Since the out-of-pocket maximum is only $6,000 per year, it would cap pretty quickly if a severe medical situation happened.
+However, there are frequent payments until we hit that $6,000 threshold and meet our $2,600 annual deductible.

-How to Maximize the Benefits of a HSA
+How to Maximize the Benefits of an HSA

-Hopefully you are still tracking with me.
-You may be wondering, if I have a higher deductible plan and therefore have to pay more money out of pocket, how will the investments in my HSA ever grow?
+Hopefully, you are still tracking with me.
+But, you may be wondering, if I have a higher deductible plan and therefore have to pay more money out of pocket, how will the investments in my HSA ever grow?

-This is our second year with a HSA and we’ve funded the maximum amount each year ($7,100 in 2020; $7,200 in 2021).
-Last year whenever we had a medical expense we used money from our HSA to pay the bills.
-Our medical expenses ended up being about $3,000 and I’ll admit it was really nice to just make that payment from the HSA and not worry about it.
-The downside though is that $3,000 is now out of the HSA and cannot be invested and grow tax-free over potentially several decades.
+This is our second year with an HSA, and we’ve funded the maximum amount each year ($7,100 in 2020; $7,200 in 2021).
+Last year whenever we had a medical expense, we used money from our HSA to pay the bills.
+Our medical expenses ended up being about $3,000, and I’ll admit it was nice to make that payment from the HSA and not worry about it.
+The downside is that $3,000 is now out of the HSA and cannot be invested and grow tax-free over potentially several decades.

 This year we decided not to pay our medical bills from our HSA funds.
-This is where the magic of a HSA comes into play.
+This is where the magic of an HSA comes into play.
 Last month we received a bill for $1,200.
 One option would have been to pay that bill using money already in our HSA.
 However, this year we started paying any bills out of pocket from our savings.
-Therefore, since we aren’t pulling that $1,200 out of our HSA it can continue to grow tax-free for decades until we reach retirement.
+Therefore, since we aren’t pulling that $1,200 out of our HSA, it can continue to grow tax-free for decades until we retire.

 Even better, since we saved the $1,200 receipt, we can pull that money out of the HSA tax-free at any point.
-If we pull out sooner rather than later we’ll miss out on the growth over the years, but it’s still nice to have the ability to have access to that money tax-free if necessary.
+Of course, if we pull out sooner rather than later, we’ll miss out on the growth over the years, but it’s still nice to have the ability to have access to that money tax-free if necessary.
 We save all of our qualified medical expense receipts in a Google Drive document.

 How Much Will Our HSA Be Worth At Retirement?

-I am almost 40 years old and right now am planning to work until age 55.
-Therefore, if we assume regular contributions of about $7,500 per year for 15 years, plus an additional 10 years of growth until age 65, we’ll have accumulated about $425,000.
+I am almost 40 years old and am planning to work until age 55.
+Therefore, if we assume regular contributions of about $7,500 per year for 15 years, plus an additional ten years of growth until age 65, we’ll have accumulated about $425,000.
 This assumes a 7% interest rate.
-Given that we are getting a late start in life with our HSA, there isn’t as much time for compounding.
+Since we are getting a late start in life with our HSA, there isn’t as much time for compounding.

 Steps to Set Up Your HSA for Retirement

-Using a HSA to fund retirement is a personal decision.
-While this is not financial advice, if you wanted to consider doing the same here are the steps you’d want to follow.
+Using an HSA to fund retirement is a personal decision.
+While this is not financial advice if you want to consider doing the same, here are the steps you’d want to follow.

 - Step 1: Determine if your employer offers an HSA option and enroll if available.
-If you are self-employed there are also options as long as you are enrolled in a HSA-compatible health plan.
+If you are self-employed, there are also options as long as you are enrolled in an HSA-compatible health plan.

 - Step 2: Fund your HSA account.
 The maximum annual contribution for 2021 is $7,200 and will likely increase slightly every year or two.

 That’s it!
-Then you just need to sit back and let your money compound.
+Then you need to sit back and let your money compound.
 The hardest part in all of this is paying for your medical bills out of pocket.
-If you end up going with a high deductible HSA-compatible plan ensure that you know the maximum annual out of pocket that you could potentially pay in a year.
-You’ll also need to have the savings to be able to pay for any medical expenses out of pocket.
+If you end up going with a high deductible HSA-compatible plan, ensure that you know the maximum annual out of pocket that you could potentially pay in a year.
+Of course, you’ll also need to have savings to pay for any medical expenses out of pocket.

-Our maximum annual out of pocket with out HSA-compatible plan is $6,000.
-Therefore, going forward we will put $6,000 aside so when we pay for our medical expenses outside of our HSA it won’t sting as much.
+Our maximum annual out-of-pocket without an HSA-compatible plan is $6,000.
+So therefore, in the future, we will put $6,000 aside so when we pay for our medical expenses outside of our HSA, it won’t sting as much.

-I know this can all be a bit confusing, so if you have questions please let me know.
+I know this can all be confusing, so please let me know if you have questions.
 Thanks for reading!